Opening of a new tailor-made men's suit store in Lima - ExBulletin

 Opening of a new tailor-made men's suit store in Lima

 “Essentially, my colleagues at my other job have been our guinea pigs for the last couple of years,” Hambleton said.
 “We wanted to perfect it.
-It started out just for friends and family, then all of a sudden we had friends calling people we'd never heard of.”
+It started out just for friends and family, then all of a sudden friends were calling people we'd never heard of.

 To create custom suits, customers are measured in-store and choose the fabric and design of their suits.
 The measurements are sent to another company where the custom suit is made.
 Caliber Custom Clothiers hopes to provide an option to the community for weddings, business people and more.

 “We graduated from Shawnee High School in 2007,” Keske said.
-“He contacted me two and a half years ago about this idea; we wanted to come up with something better.”
+“He contacted me two and a half years ago about this idea; we wanted to offer something better quality.

 The company not only sells tailored suits, but also ties, belts, shoes and leather goods.

 “When Hofeller announced its closure, we thought it was unfortunate that Lima did not have a local facility specializing solely in this area,” Hambleton said.
-“There are a lot of women's boutiques, but men don't usually spend money on clothes.
-There are a lot of businesses in Lima and there just wasn't any other choice when Hofeller closed its doors after all these years.”
+“There are many women's boutiques, but men generally don't spend money on clothes.
+There are a lot of businesses in Lima and there was simply no other choice when Hofeller closed its doors after all these years.”

 The company hopes to provide personalized men's suits and a great experience.

 “Quality aside, I wouldn’t suggest something I wouldn’t wear myself,” Hambleton said.
-“I've been wearing these costumes for years now.
-(The customers' reaction when they picked up their costume) was a (good) consequence that I wasn't prepared for.”
+“I've worn these costumes for years now.
+(The reaction of the customers when they collected their costume) was a (good) consequence that I was not prepared for.

 The store is open by appointment only at 2341 Spencerville Road, Lima.
 For more information, call 855-222-5684 or visit caliberclothiers.com.